-Structure: Tabular (one table for each SCID Version), 12 columns by the number of rows needed for the SCID count (8 or 10 bits).
+Structure: Tabular (one table for each Q-SCID Version), 12 columns by the number of rows needed for the SCID count (8 or 10 bits).
 The data types in this table are provided only as an example of the field type and size.
 The actual fields will be determined when the tables are implemented.